perlun/perlun.eu.org/_i18n/en/_posts/2017-09-30-when-gdb-makes-you-confused.md

 This is the time when you start making use of `git blame` and `git log`.
 I went back all the way to 2007, which is the time when this code was imported to CVS.
 (We _used_ to have it in CVS earlier as well, but somehow the CVS tree was lost or bad or whatever, so we did a clean import from a `.tar.bz2` dump instead.)
 It looked like this in the very first commit.

 I fixed it in [revision 3293f21](https://github.com/chaos4ever/chaos/commit/3293f21554332ce4d445f7f2c5538b670d7a3708) and all was fine, right away.
 My problem was solved, and it felt really good to have found the root cause here.
 Yay!

+(How about the interesting detail mentioned, where system startup was suddenly much faster - what was the reason for that?
+Well, sorry to disappoint the reader, but I did not investigate this further, since I was focusing on the stack overflow error for now.
+Eventually, I will definitely check that part out as well, since the slowness of starting the system _is_ indeed a bit annoying right now.
+But, one thing at a time. :smile:)